FinMasters content is free. When you purchase through referral links on our site, we earn a commission. Advertiser Disclosure

 Microsavings apps, as the name implies, help consumers increase their savings in small, incremental amounts.
 These apps will round up transactions, transfer small amounts from checking to savings regularly, help cancel unused subscriptions, and more.
 Many have no minimum fees and no withdrawal limits.

 👉 Fact: Right now, 21% of Americans say that they would have to borrow money if they had an unexpected $400 expense.
-Microsaving can help you prepare for any unexpected events.
+Microsaving can help you prepare for unexpected events.

 While low-income households are the target market for most microsavings apps, young people and savvy consumers of all income levels can use microsavings apps to save $1000 or more annually.